What Is Fingering Yarn?

-It has a fine gauge and is perfect for any openwork patterns.
+It has a fine gauge and is a great choice for any openwork patterns.

 What Is Super Fine Weight Yarn?